shahin/data_task/README.md

 1. paste the example into a file named 'Rakefile',
 2. make sure the PostgreSQL configuration matches your server,
-3. open a terminal and run the commands below:
+3. in the same directory as your Rakefile, open a terminal and run the commands below:

 ```
 $ echo "v1" > raw.txt